Explainer-What options does PM Trudeau face in Canada's leadership crisis?

 WHAT ELSE COULD TRUDEAU DO TO AVOID BEING OUSTED?

 Trudeau could prorogue parliament, which would formally end the current session and give him some breathing space.
 Under this scenario, the return of the House would be delayed by several weeks, allowing the government to unveil a new plan for how it plans to run the country.
-Although this would have the advantage of delaying any motion of non-confidence, it could further anger Liberal legislators, especially if Trudeau were still prime minister.
+This would have the advantage of delaying any motion of no-confidence, but it could further anger Liberal legislators, especially if Trudeau were still prime minister.

 This article was produced by Reuters news agency.
 It has not been edited by Global South World.